Justin-Credible/Ionic-TypeScript-Starter/docs/getting-started.md

 * [Android Studio](http://developer.android.com/sdk/index.html) - 1.4 (optional)

 !!! note "Note for Windows users"
-	You can be sure you've installed these pre-requisites by typing the following commands into a command prompt: `android`, `java --version`, `javac --version`, `ant --version`.
+	You can be sure you've installed these prerequisites property by typing each the following commands into a command prompt to ensure they can execute: `android`, `java --version`, `javac --version`, `ant --version`.

 ## Other Dependencies

 All other dependencies are installed in the project directory via `npm`.
 To use them **you'll need to add `./node_modules/.bin` to your path**.
 Using the dependencies directly from the project directory reduces dependency hell with globally installed modules and ensures all development is done using the exact same versions of the modules.

+!!! warning "Attention"
+	Do not skip this step; you need to add `./node_modules/.bin` to your path.
+If you try to install all the required depdencies globally you are much more likely to run into issues.

 !!! note "Note for Windows users"
-	Windows users should note that the path should be appended via the System > Environment Variables GUI and should restart their command prompt instance for the changes to take effect.
+	Windows users should note that the path `.\node_modules\.bin` should be appended via the System > Environment Variables GUI and should restart their command prompt instance for the changes to take effect.

 ## IDEs and Text Editors